Lily James Says That Cousin Rose Won't Return To 'Downton Abbey'

 James says that she is like any other Downton Abbey fan, and she is dying to see the next chapter.

-“I’m so excited for it—I’m going to be front row.”
+“I’m so excited for it — I’m going to be front row.”

 Lily James confirms she won’t be appearing in the upcoming Downton Abbey film https://t.co/klcWaX7fYJ